The Early Days of Search Engines

-Best practices to avoid being flagged by Google Webmaster Guidelines are to review the outlined rules and adjust your site if anything is not up to par.
+Best practices to avoid being flagged by Google Search Essentials are to review the outlined rules and adjust your site if anything is not up to par.
 Having ads or promoting third party sites are not going to get you in trouble as long as they are posed in a natural way and the parties you are advertising are authoritative.

 Best Practices on Google Today

 If you’ve made it this far, give yourself a pat on the back.
 Google algorithm updates aren’t always the most captivating reads.
 But needless to say, they are important to be up to date on.
 If any of the updates above have you worried that you may be being penalized, a good resource to check is the Barracuda Tool which will help you investigate if you’ve been affected.
 After going over each of the major updates above, we can see a couple overarching themes that can help us be successful: